ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ems-esp/README.md

 ## It can interface towards the heating system with use of Web-API calls toward:

 * km200, km200 hrv, km100, km50, HMC300 or IP-inside (from Bosch Group)

 * ems-esp interface (https://github.com/emsesp/EMS-ESP32) with latest dev version (see below) and the ESP32 chip.

-* The old ESP8266 gateways with API V2 is NOT SUPPORTED ANYMORE !!
+  The old ESP8266 gateways with API V2 is NOT SUPPORTED ANYMORE !!

 The ems-esp adapter can read and write data to both gateways to steer all heating components.
 It can be used either for the original Bosch-group gateways or the ems-esp or both in parallel.
+All changed states from own scripts or the object browser does have to set acknowledged = false !!!

-The adapter is tested for the ems-esp gateway with latest firmware versions of ESP32 >= v3.4.0.
+The adapter is tested for the ems-esp gateway with latest firmware versions of ESP32 >= v3.5.1.

 ## important settings in EMS-ESP: